dyuri/xglbg/README.md

    uniform vec2 resolution;
    uniform float time;
    uniform float dayprogress; // progress of day - from 0.0 to 1.0
+   uniform float imageprogress; // progress of images - from 0.0 to 1.0
    uniform float nrimages; // number of background images in rotation uniform sampler1D samples;
    uniform sampler1D fft;